pubgrub-rs/guide/src/limitations/multiple_versions.md

 ## Example

-We will consider versions in the form `Major.minor` with a major component starting at 1, and a minor component starting at 0.
+We will consider versions in the form `major.minor` with a major component starting at 1, and a minor component starting at 0.
 The smallest version is 1.0, and each major component represents a bucket.

+> Note that we could start versions at 0.0, but since different dependency system tends to interpret versions before 1.0 differently, we will simply avoid that problem by saying versions start at 1.0.

 For convenience, we will use a string notation for proxis and buckets.
 Buckets will be indicated by a "#", so "a#1" is the 1.0 bucket of package "a", and "a#2" is the 2.0 bucket of package "a".
 And we will use "@" to denote exact versions, so "a" @ 1.0 means package "a" at version 1.0.
-Proxis will be represented by the arrow "->" as explained before.
+Proxis will be represented by the arrow "->" as previously mentioned.
 Since a proxi is tied to a specific version of the initial package, we also use the "@" symbol in the name of the proxi package.
 For example, if "a" @ 1.4 depends on "b", we create the proxi package "a#1@1.4->b".
 It's a bit of a mouthful, but once you learn how to read it, it makes sense.

+> Note that we might be tempted to just remove the version part of the proxy, so "a#1->b" instead of "a#1@1.4->b".
+> However, we might have "a" @ 1.4 depending on "b" in range `v >= 2.2` and have "a" @ 1.5 depending on "b" in range `v >= 2.6`.
+> Both dependencies would map to the same "a#1->b" proxy package, but we would not know what to put in the dependency of "a#1->b" to the "b#2" bucket.
+> Should it be "2.2 <= v < 3.0" as in "a" @ 1.4, or should it be "2.6 <= v < 3.0" as in "a" @ 1.5?
+> That is why each proxy package is tied to an exact version of the source package.

 Let's consider the following example, with "a" being our root package.
 - "a" @ 1.4 depends on "b" in range `1.1 <= v < 2.9`